 They had to know how many men were available to service in their armies, how much grain could be levied, and how much money passed through a merchant’s hands.10

-The solution was the state bureaucracy, a corps of professional information keepers, and the bureaucrat became, by the end of the eighteenth century, the personification of state power.
+The solution was the state bureaucracy, a corps of professional information keepers and tax gatherers, and the bureaucrat became, by the end of the eighteenth century, the personification of state power.
 Monarchs now ruled by gathering information about their individual subjects and taxing them with bureaucracies.
 Thus did the feudal era give way to the era of the absolute monarch.

 James C. Scott describes all this in a parallel but more highly colored narrative.
 Governments, he writes in Seeing Like a State, want to make their people “legible.”
 They desire “to arrange the population in ways that simplifie[s] the classic state functions of taxation, conscription, and prevention of rebellion.”11 They want to create a detailed “map” of the state and obtain structured and consistent information about the land and its people to provide a “synoptic view” of it all.
 Thus modern rulers have developed the modern state into an astonishing machine of compulsion and control.